aalva500-prog/Computer-Engineering-Curriculum/README.md

 ### Tools used: PostgreSQL, Java, Swing, Eclipse

+The application meets the following requirements:
+* [x] Guarantees user authentication and authorization in the application, establishing an adequate security policy based on roles (make use of session variables).
+Passwords are encrypted.
+* [x] Validation of the Data Entry Forms.
+* [x] Shows reports of the elements of the Database.
+* [x] It guarantees the updating of all the information shown in the reports.
+* [x] It a lows updating the database (insertion, modification, elimination).
+* [x] Allows advanced search through various parameters and filters on the information of the database.
+* [x] Multilanguage (English and Spanish).

 The application allows the following reports:
 * [x] Show the grid of subjects by year, indicating the corresponding precedents.
 * [x] Show the program of a discipline including the list of the subjects that make it up.